WizardofHause/PicTunes/README.md

 - THE MOST INNOVATIVE AND CUTTING EDGE MUSIC EXPERIENCE IN THIS ENTIRE GITHUB REPOSITORY -

-As a user of PicTunes, you'll have exclusive access to at lest 30 RIAA-certified diamond-selling albums, and build your own personal library of PicTunes albums.
+As a user of PicTunes, you'll have exclusive access to at least 30 RIAA-certified diamond-selling albums, and build your own personal library of PicTunes albums.